Nickwasused/nickwasused.github.io/src/_posts/2024-06-14-discord-archiving/index.md

 I cannot do this on Discord, and this is a problem!

-Let's say we have an admin called `steve` with a forum called "I Love USB".
+Let's say we have an admin called `steve` with a forum called "I Love USB."
 Here are two scenarios:

 Steve doesn't like his community anymore: